BUYING INVESTMENT PROPERTY TIPS

 Who is the property manager for the turnkey properties?
 If you live out of state or not in the area make sure the property manager is qualified and legit.
 If the property manager isn’t responsive to his tenants you will have high turnover which will create vacancies and your return on investment will be extremely lower than the rosy picture that was sold to you.
 Also, if the owner is managing his own properties he probably doesn’t have a management cost (8%-10%) on his net operating income to increase the value of his properties.
 If this is the case you would need to add in a property management fee to the expenses before making an offer on the properties.
 Furthermore, who is going to count the quarters out of your washing machines and deposit the full amount into your bank account.
 How are you going to track if he’s depositing the full amount and not “skimming.”
 Good property management is the number 1 thing you should vet before moving into a new market.

-Don’t buy in a war zone or a bad neighbourhood.
+Don’t buy in a war zone or a bad neighborhood.
 The returns can look juicy on paper, but your actual return would probably be much less if the tenant doesn’t pay rent.
 Google the zip code and look at the demographics before purchasing.
 The C,D F neighborhoods always look good on paper, but won’t perform like the A, B neighborhoods.
 Call the local police department and get a crime heat map or speak with a local police officer on the phone.
 Believe me they will give you an unbiased opinion of the neighborhood.
 You can also look on street view and see if there is overgrown grass or boarded up homes with property preservation.
 Another favorite of mine is look on street view and see if you see an X spray painted on the house or building from the city to tear it down.

 Don’t get too excited.
 The investors who are trying to sell you the “turnkey easy to manage real estate portfolio” might have thrown anybody in the rental units without a good screening.
 For example, you purchase a portfolio that looks good on paper and a few months later they start to have a hard time paying rent.
 Now you have lawyer costs for evictions, nobody paying rent, the property manager is charging you extra (junk) fees for the hassle, and they possibly spoil the other tenants.
 What’s your ROI at this point?